 This week @ The Irish Inn

 Be sure to join us every week for great food & drink, plus weekly entertainment Sunday – Thursday.
 There’s a little something for everyone.
 Sunday enjoy great jazz with Brooks Tegler and friends.
 On Mondays get toe-tappin’ as the Irish Inn Mates never disappoint.
 Tuesdays show off your academic or rather pop culture knowledge for Trivia Night.
 Wednesdays, join the Inn House band for a great evening that will certainly bring you to your feet to start clapping.
-Thursdays join us for bluegrass with the Redline Ramblers.
+Thursdays join us for Jeff Hubert.

 Events are subject to change and do not occur on some holidays unless otherwise noted.

 Live Jazz Sunday